evakathie/ux-portfolio/projects/conscious-choice-platform.md

 <p>The <strong>sustainable-conscious</strong> consumer has emerged as a key user role in our user stories.
 This does not mean that this consumer is primarily or even solely motivated by sustainability, but that there is a certain awareness and willingness to act sustainably.
 Every participant in our interviews showed a general willingness to act sustainably under certain circumstances.</p>

-<p>Closely linked to the role of the sustainable-conscious consumer, is the <strong>sceptical consumer</strong>.
+<p>Closely linked to the role of the sustainable-conscious consumer is the <strong>sceptical consumer</strong>.
 We thereby view the scepticism as not only linked to sustainability but more of a general characteristic.
-This user role has specific needs related to trust, as they for example might question the trustworthiness of the sustainability score provided by GreenDB.
-These two roles of the sustainable-conscious consumer and the sceptical consumer can pursue the same goal but sometimes have conflicting needs.
+This user role has specific needs related to trust, as they for example, might question the trustworthiness of the sustainability score provided by Green Database.
+These two roles of the sustainable-conscious consumer and the sceptical consumer can pursue the same goal, but sometimes have conflicting needs.
 The sustainable-conscious consumer, for example, wants information to be as easily accessible as possible without having to dive into detail, while the sceptical consumer has little trust in this information and therefore might want to see more details.</p>

 <img :src="'/images/conscious-choice-platform/user_story_sustainability_information.png'" alt="">
 <GraphicTranscript>